ControleOnline/zf2-essentials/README.md

 );
 ```
 ### Zend 2 ###
-In your config/application.config.php confiruração add the following:
+In your config/application.config.php confiruration add the following:

 ```
 <?php